 The distance between your subject and its background signifies the shallow depth of field.

-It is recommended to keep your subject about 100 meters away which maximize the blur in background and highlight your target.
+It is recommended to keep your subject about several feet away which will help maximize the blur in background and highlight your target better.

 That’s all.
 We hope this article has helped you to understand how to manage shallow depth of field in your photos.
-You may also want to check out our 55 best free photography themes for WordPress.
+Sign up for our newsletter on the right side to get new articles directly to your mailbox.